 Check the structure of Individual Ad Groups

-This is a quick overview to make sure that you know what’s going on within your campaign and to check if there’s any keyword which is performing badly has the bid being reduced to a Min bid.
-Also you need to understand that profitable and unprofitable ACOS can occur in different ways:
+This is a quick overview to make sure that you know what’s going on within your campaign and to check if there’s any keyword that is performing badly has the bid being reduced to a Min bid.
+Also, you need to understand that profitable and unprofitable ACOS can occur in different ways:

 In understanding the structure of Individual Ad groups, you need to check the following key metrics:

 - Check if a lot of keywords are getting impressions

 - Check if a lot of keywords are getting clicks